Travel support will be available during the academic year 2013–2014 for travel related to the following:

 Late requests for reimbursement are discouraged and will be handled on an individual basis.

 Individual proposals will go to the department chair, who will rank order them.
-The rank-ordered list and copies of all proposals will then be submitted to the dean.
 They will be compiled for review by the departmental chairpersons collectively.
 Chairpersons will submit their own proposals separately to the dean.
 Like other proposals, they will be considered collectively by the Council of Chairs.
 The total number of funded proposals and the level of committed reimbursement will be contingent upon budget availability.

-Individual Travelers: Submit one travel proposal form for each proposed trip during the July 1, 2011, through December 31, 2011, period.
-Your proposals should be submitted to your department chair no later than NOON, Tuesday, July 5, 2011.
+Individual Travelers: Submit one travel proposal form for each proposed trip during the July 1, 2013, through December 31, 2013 period.
+Your proposals should be submitted to your department chair no later than noon, Monday, August 5, 2013.

-Group Travelers: Travel groups should submit one travel proposal form for the group to your department chair also no later than NOON, Tuesday, July 5, 2011, for the July 1, 2011, through December 31, 2011, period.
+Group Travelers: Travel groups should submit one travel proposal form for the group to your department chair also no later than noon, Monday, August 5, 2013, for the July 1, 2013, through December 31, 2013 period.

-Chairpersons will submit the travel proposals to the Dean’s Office by noon on Tuesday, July 12, 2011.
-Proposals will be reviewed by the chairs in July via electronic communication.
+Chairpersons will submit the travel proposals to the Dean’s Office by noon on Tuesday, August 6, 2013.
+All proposals will be reviewed by the chairs electronically in early August.